🔑 Key Takeaways

 Male Fertility

 A 2023 study in men with reproductive disorders showed that intranasal kisspeptin-54 administration improved LH pulse frequency and sperm parameters.
-Unlike HCG, which bypasses the pituitary, kisspeptin engages the full HPG axis including FSH — making it potentially more relevant for fertility than TRT-companion HCG alone.
+Unlike HCG, which bypasses the pituitary (see our HCG and TRT guide), kisspeptin engages the full HPG axis including FSH — making it potentially more relevant for fertility than TRT-companion HCG alone.
+Other peptides like PT-141 address sexual function through a completely different (melanocortin) pathway.

 Female Fertility & LH Surge